Li-Lab-SUSTech/Optimal-Sampling-Rate-of-Different-PSFs-in-SMLM/Readme.md

 128G RAM

 # How to run
-These three catalpgs corresponds to 4Pi PSF demo, Astigmatic & Tetrapod PSF demo and Double-Helix PSF demo.
+These three catalogs corresponds to 4Pi PSF demo, Astigmatic & Tetrapod PSF demo and Double-Helix PSF demo.

 Example codes are available in the file ***test1.m*** in each demo